joesyverson/la-leg/README.md

 ### Note on Aliases

-This project is currently using Podman and Podman Compose under the guise of Docker.
+This project currently uses Podman and Podman Compose under the guise of Docker.
 You can get Podman from the Ubuntu or Debian repositories. `podman-compose` is in the Pip 3 repositories.
 Install it locally if you get a warning about it not being installed.
 For example:

 ```bash
 pip3 install --user podman-compose=1.0.3
 ```

-### Other environmental requirements

-This project depends on storage in the parent directory for storing the staging database and storing production backups.
-It must therefore be stored no higher in the directory hierarchy than the second level.
-In other words, don't store it in `/`.
-Ideally, it's stored in a user's home directory (`/root` works as well as `/home/${USER}`).

 ## How to Use